Privlak/Biodiversity_in_National_Parks/README.md

 <br>

 The "**biodiversity.pdf**" is the file to read.
-It is essentially the same as "biodiversity.ipynb", only in PDF format.
-Conversion was done using "cloudconvert.com".
-It isn't ideal, but it contains everything and it is not out of margins.<br>
+It is essentially the same as "biodiversity.ipynb", only in PDF format.<br>

 The "**biodiversity.ipynb**" contains all the information and code for the project.<br>
 The "**biodiversity.csv**" contains the cleaned and merged data from "**observations.csv**" and "**species_info.csv**", which was curated by **National Parks Service** (https://www.nps.gov/index.htm).